ibm-cloud-docs/EventStreams/eventstreams133.md

     ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub ibm.message.hub.enterprise.3nodes.2tb <REGION>
     </pre>

-    Provisioning a new Enterprise instance might take up to 3 hours.
+    Because Enterprise has its own dedicated resources for each cluster, it requires more time for provisioning, so a new Enterprise instance might take up to 3 hours.

     * To create an instance from the CLI on the Standard+ plan, run the following command: